rawveg/actions-hashnode-publish/README.md

 **Field Usage:**

+- **`subtitle`**: Optional subtitle for your article.
+You can specify it in two ways:
+  - Explicitly in the frontmatter: `subtitle: "My Subtitle"`
+  - Embedded in the title using a colon separator: `title: "My Title: My Subtitle"`
+  - If both are present, the explicit `subtitle` field takes precedence
 - **`coverImage`**: URL to an image that will be used as the cover/hero image for your article.
 Must be a publicly accessible URL.
 - **`canonicalUrl`**: Specify the original source URL when cross-posting content from another site.
 This helps with SEO and gives proper attribution.
 - **`articleId`**: ID of an existing published article.
 Automatically populated after publishing.